MoonPoet/xaprb-src/content/blog/2007/04/26/mysql-conference-and-expo-2007-day-3.md

 ### Dinner

 I went with Martin Friebe for supper at a Thai restaurant.
-On the way there we got talking about table checksum algorithms to detect when a slave is or isn't in sync with its master.
+On the way there we got talking about table checksum algorithms to detect when a replica is or isn't in sync with its master.
 Martin had some great ideas, which I will implement into [MySQL Table Checksum](http://code.google.com/p/maatkit) to provide another way for you to guarantee two tables have the same data.
 This particular method will have lower impact on the servers (no locking) and guarantee a consistent read at exactly the same point in the binlog.
 It will be very useful in certain circumstances.
 Thank you Martin for the company and the great conversation!

 ### Quiz Show